 The duration can be changed up to a maximum of 4 minutes.
 The power level cannot be changed (see "Settings - Popcorn").

-This function can only be used when no other cooking programmes are in use and the function selector is at •.

-■ Touch ❸ until the programme starts.
+This function can only be used when no other cooking programmes are in use. ■ Touch 🐨 until the programme starts.

 The time remaining will appear in the display.